-Bob de Wit, CEO of the Greater Vancouver Home Builders' Association, calls NIMBY is a property rights battle between today's residents, who are numerous, well-organized and fighting to maintain a lifestyle, versus the growth required to house tomorrow's residents, who are not as organized.
+Bob de Wit, CEO of the Greater Vancouver Home Builders Association calls NIMBYism a property rights battle between today's residents, who are numerous, well-organized and fighting to maintain a certain lifestyle, versus the growth required to house tomorrow's residents, who are not as organized.
 "Catering to a perceived majority, the loudest group, NIMBYs slow the creation of new supply and needed amenities, often creating a negative impact on the very municipalities they are trying to protect."